hhullen/CMDArgs/README.md

 # CMDArgs
-CPP class to read CMD arguments.
+This is one-header library to read CMD arguments.